sansseriff/phd_thesis/README.md

 ## Contact

-Related to the organization and technical features of this repository, direct questions to the original architect, [Griffin Chure](https://github.com/gchure/phd/issues) and I
+Related to the organization and technical features of this repository, direct questions to the original architect, [Griffin Chure](https://github.com/gchure/phd/issues) or me, Andrew Mueller

 ## About